bjbraams/calendars/astro-ph.CO/_includes/past.md

 2025-06-09 to 13: [1st UNDARK School on Astrophysical and Cosmological Probes of Beyond the Standard Model](https://indico.cern.ch/event/1402242/ "The UNDARK School trains researchers in astrophysical and cosmological probes of beyond-Standard-Model physics.
 Topics include dark matter detection, axion searches, and cosmological constraints on new physics.
 Lectures cover observational techniques, such as gravitational lensing and cosmic microwave background analysis, alongside theoretical models."), Amsterdam, Netherlands.

-2025-06-09 to 13: [3rd Training School of the COST Action: Cosmic WISPers](https://www.cosmic-wispers.eu/ "The school trains researchers in weakly interacting slim particles (WISPers), focusing on axions and dark photons.
-Topics include experimental techniques, astrophysical probes, and theoretical models.
-Lectures cover searches with ADMX, CAST, and cosmological implications for dark matter and early universe physics."), Padua, Italy.

 2025-06-09 to 13: [Axions in Stockholm 2025](https://indico.cern.ch/event/1411042/ "The workshop explores axions as dark matter candidates, focusing on experimental searches and theoretical models.
 Topics include axion electrodynamics, cosmological constraints, and detection techniques.
 Discussions cover experiments like ADMX and implications for particle physics and cosmology."), Stockholm, Sweden.

 2025-06-09 to 13: [Cosmological Frontiers in Fundamental Physics 2025](https://indico.cern.ch/event/1411022/ "The conference explores cosmological frontiers, bridging fundamental physics and cosmology.
 Topics include inflation, dark matter, and quantum gravity.
 Discussions integrate observational data from Planck and theoretical models like string cosmology, advancing understanding of the universe."), Paris, France.